 As you can see, we've been working thoughtfully with our committed staff to create a safer environment for our guests.
 Although no situation is risk free, we're doing what it takes to comply with safe practices and still offer the service and experience we're known for.
-Closing our doors for the summer was an easier option, but easier isn't always better.
 If you've shared a stay with us, you know that flexibility is what we are all about.
-We'll do whatever it takes to provide a positive experience for our guests that we love like family.
-We know some of these changes are big and some are small, but you can be assured we'll be making every effort to make your ranch vacation one you'll treasure the rest of the year.
-New activities like a painting class, old west photos, axe throwing, and adult archery are all new additions to our summer activities in place of others we've needed to postpone.
+We'll do whatever it takes to provide a positive experience for our guests and we'll be making every effort to make your ranch vacation one you'll treasure the rest of the year.
 No effort is too great for our valued ranch guest family!

 Please call or email us with any specific questions or concerns you may have.
 We're a quick call or email away!
-While we may not have all the answers at this time, we'll make it our priority to do our best to get them.
 Hope to see you on the trail soon!

 The Bar Lazy J Team